Main Rivers

-To report flooding from main rivers and seas you can contact the Environment Agency on the incident hotline on 0800 807 060 24-hours a day.
+The Environment Agency oversees flooding from main rivers.
+To report flooding, badly damaged riverbanks, blockages or unusual changes in flow from from main rivers you can contact the Environment Agency on the incident hotline on 0800 807 060 24-hours a day.

 For general enquiries, you can contact the Environment Agency by email at enquires@environment-agency.gov.uk, by phone on: 03708 506 506 (Monday to Friday, 8am to 6pm), or by post at: